zeroincombenze/l10n-italy/l10n_it_ddt/README.rst

 Overview / Panoramica
 =====================

-|en| .. !! from "description.rst"

-This module print the Italian deliver document AKA DdT
+|en| This module print the Italian deliver document AKA DdT

 You can automatically create a DDT From a Sale Order, setting 'Automatically create the DDT' field that will automatically create the DDT on